Boston University is committed to faculty salaries

 Boston University Charles River Campus Faculty Salaries: The 9-month average salaries for the past year and the current year are displayed by school, rank and gender on the Faculty Council website.
 This information is restricted to Boston University faculty members.
 This is a once-a-year snapshot of CRC faculty salaries in October.
 Please go to the Faculty Council website.

 University Salaries in the US (excludes Medical School salaries) from the AAUP: These are 9-month average salaries reported by rank for over 1200 institutions.
 These data are published each Spring by the Chronicle for Higher Education.
 They lag the BU data reported above, and the data requested by AAUP from BU includes some faculty salaries not included in the internal CRC data.

 Business School Salaries: The AACSB publishes an annual faculty salary survey with detailed information on business school faculty and administrative salaries by rank/position, field, and accreditation status.
-The full report is available for purchase from the AACSB, but faculty at Boston University have free access to these data by contacting the SMG Dean’s Office.
+The full report is available for purchase from the AACSB, but faculty at Boston University have free access to these data by contacting the Questrom Dean’s Office.

 Computer Science and Computer Engineering Salaries: The Computing Research Association (CRA) publishes mean, median, minimum and maximum faculty salaries in Computer Science and Computer Engineering Departments, divided by rank, years in rank, tenure and non-tenure track appointments.
 The survey is called the Taulbee Survey.
 It usually is about 2 years behind the present.

 Mathematics Salaries: The American Mathematical Society (AMS) collects and publishes average faculty salaries in colleges and universities that offer degrees in the mathematical sciences, including mathematics and statistics.
 The data are broken down by Public and Private institutions and by National Research Council (NRC) rankings, as well as by faculty rank.